"What time are you going to see her tonight?"

 "He's been just fine.
 Growing like a weed."
 Her voice was careful, guarded.
 She suddenly wouldn't look me in the eyes anymore, and stared at the bucket of sand instead.

 "He looks great, happy."
-My voice trailed off as I watched my sone inspect a small rock he found in the sand, his eyes were a brownish green, a combination of me and Sarah.
+My voice trailed off as I watched my son inspect a small rock he found in the sand, his eyes were a brownish green, a combination of me and Sarah.
 His messy brown hair was already falling over his eyes, and he pushed it back in frustration.
 He must have gotten that hair from me.

-"He surprised me every day with something new he's learned, and he's quite the chatterbox when he wants to be."
+"He surprises me every day with something new he's learned, and he's quite the chatterbox when he wants to be."
 There was pride in her voice as she spoke, and I could see it in her eyes, the love, as she spoke about him.

 "Have you taught him to play?"
 The question had been burning a hole in my pocket since I started watching them at the park.
 I wanted so badly to know if she was passing on our love of music to our son.